-- 5.1.7 The community considers that the Parish is affected by a lack of starter and retirement homes as many local people on lower incomes, including young people, find it difficult to afford housing within their own community where there are existing informal support networks linked to family and friends. - 5.1.8 The Local Housing Market Assessment for Rawdon (2017)6 indicates that Rawdon has a small but high value rental market.
+- 5.1.6 There are no further sites allocated for housing within Rawdon Parish. - 5.1.7 The community considers that the Parish is affected by a lack of starter and retirement homes as many local people on lower incomes, including young people, find it difficult to afford housing within their own community where there are existing informal support networks linked to family and friends. - 5.1.8 The Local Housing Market Assessment for Rawdon (2017) indicates that Rawdon has a small but high value rental market.
 There is a very small stock of social rented housing in Rawdon, and households with a general housing need are having difficulties in securing affordable rented housing in Rawdon.
-Although this is a few years old the Parish Council considers that the findings are still likely to be relevant because there has not been a major change in housing provision or the makeup of the population in the intervening period. - 5.1.9 Affordable housing levels are set out in Leeds Core Strategy (as amended) (2019) which identifies a minimum target of 35% of affordable homes in Zone 1 (within which Rawdon lies) in developments of 10 or more dwellings (Policy H5). - 5.1.10 Site HG2-11 located off Larkfield Drive is identified through Leeds Site Allocations Plan as a site which is particularly suitable for older persons housing/ independent living through Policy HG4. - 5.1.11 The Rawdon HMA (2017) shows that there is a need in the Parish for: - Smaller housing units for sale aimed at older households seeking to downsize, housing appropriate for young couples and other starter households, as well as for those households seeking to 'trade up' (see paragraph 6.5, p26) - Non-sheltered rented and owner-occupied options for older single people or couples seeking to leave family housing in the social rented sector (see paragraph 6.7, p26). - Some extra-care housing provision to meet the needs of the relatively high proportion of over 85-year-olds (see paragraph 5.4.4 p25). - 5.1.12 Policy H8 sets out the Leeds Core Strategy (as amended) (2019) policy for delivering housing for independent living.
-This sets out: "Developments of 50 or more dwellings are expected to make a contribution to supporting needs for Independent Living.
-Very large-scale development will have potential to provide sheltered schemes, as part of a wide housing mix.
-Smaller developments may contribute in other ways, including provision of bungalows or level access flats.
+Although this is a few years old the Parish Council considers that the findings are still likely to be relevant because there has not been a major change in housing provision or the makeup of the population in the intervening period.
+It is unlikely that housing needs have remained static in the past 5 years, but this information together with the information contained in the 2017 Strategic Housing Market Assessment (SHMA) for Leeds provides the most up to date evidence on housing needs in the area. - 5.1.9 Affordable housing levels are set out in Leeds Core Strategy (as amended) (2019) which identifies a minimum target of 35% of affordable homes in Zone 1 (within which Rawdon lies) in developments of 10 or more dwellings (Policy H5). - 5.1.10 Site HG2-11 located off Larkfield Drive is identified through Leeds Site Allocations Plan as a site which is particularly suitable for older persons housing/ independent living through Policy HG4.
+It should be noted that this site is allocated through Leeds City Council's Site Allocations Plan and is not an allocation made by the Neighbourhood Plan. - 5.1.11 The Rawdon HMA (2017) shows that there is a need in the Parish for: - Smaller housing units for sale aimed at older households seeking to downsize, housing appropriate for young couples and other starter households, as well as for those households seeking to 'trade up' (see paragraph 6.5, p26).